 Webb appealed his conviction; in a lengthy appellate opinion (Commonwealth v.
 Webb, 252 Pa.
 187, 1916), his self-defense claim was rejected on the grounds there was no evidence he was injured during the quarrel and no evidence her provocation was sufficient to justify lethal self-defense.

-His pardon request also rejected, Henry Webb was executed on May 2, 1916, the first African American in Pennsylvania to die in the electric chair.
+His pardon request also rejected, Henry Webb was executed on May 2, 1916.
+He is buried in the prison cemetery at Rockview.
+Webb was the first African American in Pennsylvania to die in the electric chair.